BRC20 Pinning Attack: Abstract

 \section{Abstract}

 BRC20 tokens are a type of non-fungible asset on the Bitcoin network.
-They allow users to embed customized content within Bitcoin’s satoshis.
-The related token frenzy has reached a market size of US\$2,650b over the past year (2023Q3-2024Q3).
+They allow users to embed customised content within Bitcoin’s satoshis.
+The token frenzy reached a market size of US\$2,811b (2023Q3-2025Q1).
 However, this intuitive design has not undergone serious security scrutiny.

-We present the first in-depth analysis of the BRC20 $\mathsf{transfer}$ mechanism and identify a critical attack vector.
+We present the first analysis of BRC20's $\textit{transfer}$ mechanism and identify a new attack vector.
 A typical BRC20 transfer involves two ``bundled'' on-chain transactions with different fee levels: the first (i.e., \textit{\textbf{Tx1}}) with a lower fee inscribes the $\mathsf{transfer}$ request, while the second (i.e., \textit{\textbf{Tx2}}) with a higher fee finalizes the actual transfer.
-We find that an adversary can exploit this by sending a manipulated fee transaction (falling between the two fee levels), which allows \textit{\textbf{Tx1}} to be processed while \textit{\textbf{Tx2}} remains pinned in the mempool.
-This locks the BRC20 liquidity and disrupts normal transfers for users.
+An adversary can send a manipulated fee transaction (falling between the two fee levels), which makes \textit{\textbf{Tx1}} processed while \textit{\textbf{Tx2}} pinned in the mempool.
+This locks the BRC20 liquidity and disrupts normal withdraw requests from users.
 We term this \textit{BRC20 pinning attack}.

-Our attack exposes an inherent design flaw that can be applied to \textbf{90+\%} inscription-based tokens within the Bitcoin ecosystem.

-We also conducted the attack on Binance's ORDI hot wallet (the most prevalent BRC20 token and the most active wallet), resulting in a temporary suspension of ORDI withdrawals on Binance for \textbf{3.5} hours, which were shortly resumed after our communication.